GooFit/GooFit/README.md

 ## Requirements

+* A new version of CMake if using the CMake build.
+At least 3.4, but 3.7 is better.
+* A ROOT 6 build highly recommended
 * If using CUDA:
  * CUDA 7.5 and 8.0 tested, older versions should work for now
  * An nVidia GPU supporting compute capability at least 2.0 (3.5 recommended)